Quantum supersymmetric pairs and $\imath$Schur duality of type AIII: Abstract

 \section{Abstract}

-Expanding the classic work of Letzter and Kolb, we construct quantum supersymmetric pairs $({\bold U},{\bold U}^\imath)$ of type AIII and formulate their basic properties.
-We establish an $\imath$Schur duality between the $\imath$quantum supergroup ${\bold U}^\imath$ and a Hecke algebra of type B acting on a tensor space, providing a super generalization of the $\imath$Schur duality of type AIII.
-Furthermore, a (quasi) $K$-matrix for general parameters is constructed and used to realize the Hecke algebra action on the tensor space.
+We construct quantum supersymmetric pairs $({\bold U},{\bold U}^\imath)$ of type AIII and elucidate their fundamental properties.
+An $\imath$Schur duality between the $\imath$quantum supergroup ${\bold U}^\imath$ and the Hecke algebra of type B acting on a tensor space is established, providing a super generalization of the $\imath$Schur duality of type AIII.
+Additionally, we construct a (quasi) $K$-matrix for arbitrary parameters, which facilitates the realization of the Hecke algebra action on the tensor space.